Explore Detroit’s Michigan Avenue

 Hope you’re hungry.
 To start, Lafayette Coney Island and American Coney Island may possess the longest coney dog rivalry on the block and in the country.
 Try both and take a side.
 Kick off a day in Detroit with breakfast or brunch at Detroit Institute of Bagels, Bobcat Bonnie’s for its brunch time Bloody Mary Bar or Brooklyn Street Local for poutine.
-Whether you crave shawarma from Bucharest Grill or brisket from Slow’s Bar BQ, a mere mention of these hotspots will make your friends hungry.
+If you crave shawarma, Bucharest Grill, is where it’s at.
+A mere mention of these hotspots will make your friends hungry.

 Take that, Old Chicago Road.
 What’s your favorite stop along Michigan Avenue?

 Discover more places to see in Detroit.